nano-sketch/webgldonuts/README.md

 ## usage

-open `index.html` in your browser. if you geet any CORS errors in your browser run it with vscode live server extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+open `index.html` in your browser. if you get any CORS errors in your browser run it with vscode live server extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 no dependencies required.